Podcast Marketing Strategy: How to Grow Your Audience?

 Building an email list of your listeners and sending them regular updates on your podcast is a great way to keep them engaged and coming back to listen to the newest podcast episode.

-With careful targeting, podcast owners can ensure their content reaches the right people and takes their podcast’s popularity up a notch!
+• With careful targeting, podcast owners can ensure their content reaches the right people and boost their podcast’s popularity!

-Email marketing also provides insight into what kind of content is resonating with users, as podcast owners can track which types of emails generate the most interest and engagement from the audience.
+• Email marketing also provides insight into which content resonates with users, as podcast owners can track which types of emails generate the most interest and engagement from the audience.

 When done right, podcast email marketing will not only help you build an enthusiastic tribe of loyal fans – but it will tell you exactly how to do it too!